-The globalization of innovation has devolved R&D power away from large organizations and closed systems, including Silicon Valley itself, distributing it to highly agile startups and new technology hubs around the world.
+The globalization of innovation has devolved R&D power away from large organizations and closed systems, including Silicon Valley itself, distributing it these highly agile startups, and to new technology hubs around the world.
 Silicon Valley is no longer a region.
 It is a platform, and a state of mind.
-Large organizations, unable to innovate at the rate and pace of startups, facing unparalleled R&D supply—demand tension, look to global startup investment and acquisition as a mechanism for innovation acceleration and talent sourcing.
+Large organizations, unable to innovate at the velocity of startups, facing unparalleled R&D supply—demand tension, increasingly look to startup investment and acquisition as a mechanism for innovation acceleration and talent sourcing.

-The platform economy is disrupting many old and established industries that have traditionally existed as ‘walled gardens’.
+Meanwhile, the platform economy is rapidly disrupting many old and established industries that have existed as ‘walled gardens’.
 Platforms disintermediate traditional, linear, business models, creating exponential value, faster, via access, network orchestration, and algorithms.
 In the platform economy, AI is the new electricity.

-Nation-states and transnational bodies such as the EU, businesses, and funds are investing into this wave at unprecedented levels, to activate economic growth, increase competitiveness, create jobs, attract capital, and to profit.
-Global R&D investment reached a 2018 record high of US$ 1.7 trillion, as countries, through their commitment to the Paris Agreement and the UN Sustainable Development Goals, increase systemic capital for R&D, directly, and via market shaping public-private partnerships.
-Considered in this light, impact investment is already a multi-trillion-dollar asset class.
+Nation-states and transnational bodies, businesses, and funds are investing into this wave at unprecedented levels; to activate economic growth, increase competitiveness, create jobs, attract capital, and to profit.
+Global R&D investment reached a 2018 record high of US$ 1.7 trillion, as countries, through their commitment to the Paris Agreement and the UN Sustainable Development Goals, systemically increase capital for R&D, directly, and via market shaping public-private partnerships.